samman4/geog-418/README.md

 ```

 Local Indicators of Spatial Association (LISA)

-Local Moran's I, or LISA, helps identify clusters of similar values and spatial outliers at the local level.
-LISA enables us to pinpoint specific areas within Cape Breton where high or low values are clustered or where anomalies occur.
+Local Moran's I, or LISA, helps locally identify clusters of similar values and spatial outliers.
+LISA lets us pinpoint areas within Cape Breton where high or low values are clustered or anomalies occur.

-These LISA maps allow us to visualize which areas of Cape Breton have high or low values of income and French knowledge, and whether they are surrounded by similar or dissimilar areas.
+These LISA maps allow us to visualize which areas of Cape Breton have high or low income and French knowledge values and whether similar or dissimilar regions surround them.